JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 ### 3. Visitors of Seattle should consider postponing their visit to winter months

 ![Prices](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/prices.png)
-Assumption: data in 'calendar.csv' contains past data of prices.
+Assumption: data in 'calendar.csv' contains past data for prices.

 The most profitable time for landlords (and the most expensive one for tenants) was the summer time.